jawah/niquests/docs/user/advanced.rst

 Event Hooks
 -----------

-Requests has a hook system that you can use to manipulate portions of the request process, or signal event handling.
+Niquests has a hook system that you can use to manipulate portions of the request process, or signal event handling.

 Available hooks:

 ``response``:
     The response generated from a Request.
+``pre_send``:
+    The prepared request got his ConnectionInfo injected.
+This event is triggered just after picking a live connection from the pool.
+``pre_request``:
+    The prepared request just got built.
+You may alter it prior to be sent through HTTP.

 You can assign a hook function on a per-request basis by passing a ``{hook_name: callback_function}`` dictionary to the ``hooks`` request